 The Project must have equipment capable of receiving an analog setpoint, via DNP 3.0, from IPC for Voltage Control.
-IPC will issue an operating voltage schedule for the Project at the time the LGIA is executed.
+IPC will issue an operating voltage schedule for the Project prior to the Project's In-Service Date.
 For more detail see Appendix A.